 Only 33% of small and medium-sized enterprises change suppliers annually.
 Conversely, two-thirds or 2.93 million companies are potentially being overcharged.

-For those businesses that have gas connections, the following are typical of the annual bills.
+For those businesses that have gas connections, the following statistics show typical kWh prices that form the basis of annual bills.

 Source: BusinessEnergy.com 2018.
 All figures exclude VAT at 20% and Climate Change Levies.
 Prices vary by supplier and UK region.
-The fixed daily standing charge is usually lower than electricity by 20%.
+The fixed daily standing charge is usually lower than electricity by 20% for SMEs but four or five times higher for larger companies.

 Calculate your average bills using our online gas calculator.